buildinspace/peru/README.md

     pick: COPYING
 ```

-As in the example above, named rules are declared a lot like modules and then
+As in this example, named rules are declared a lot like modules and then
 used in the `imports` list, with the syntax `module|rule`.
-The `|` operator
+The `|`
-there works kind of like a shell pipeline, so you can even do twisted things
+operator there works kind of like a shell pipeline, so you can even do
-like `module|rule1|rule2`, with each rule applying to the output tree of the
+twisted things like `module|rule1|rule2`, with each rule applying to the
-previous.
+output tree of the previous.

 ## Recursion

 If you import a module that has a peru file of its own, peru will
-automatically sync that module's imports as part of yours.
-It's also
+automatically include that module's imports along with it.
+This is
+similar to how git submodules behave with `git clone --recursive`.

-possible to refer directly to the modules that another module defines.
+It's also possible to directly import modules that are defined in the
-For example if your project defines module `foo`, and `foo` has a peru
+`peru.yaml` file of another module.
+If your project defines a module
-file that defines module `bar`, then in your project you can import
+`foo`, and `foo` has a peru file in it that defines a module `bar`, you
-`foo.bar`.
+can use `foo.bar` in your own imports.
+This works even if you never
+actually import `foo`.

 ## Configuration